-- Students are expected to maintain high standards of academic honesty, integrity and personal conduct in accordance with Boston University's Student Rights & Responsibilities.
-It is the responsibility of every OHS student to conduct themselves professionally and responsibly.
-Students who are found to be in violation of these standards will be held responsible according to Boston University's guidelines. - Students' basic responsibilities include, but are not limited to, respecting the rights of others, respecting the property of others and the University, and refraining from actions that endanger the health, safety, or welfare of any member of the University community or its guests. - Students should portray the school's culture by continuously demonstrating responsibility, integrity, humility, inclusion, teamwork and generosity at all times.
-Students are expected to act in a professional manner at all times (classroom, social and personal), on and off campus, and by attending required classes and events, reading and responding to emails in a timely manner, and engaging in a spirit of collegiality with peers
+- Students are expected to maintain high standards of academic honesty, integrity, and personal conduct in accordance with GMS Student Code of Conduct and BU's Student Rights & Responsibilities. - It is the responsibility of every OHS student to conduct themselves professionally and responsibly.
+Students who violate these standards will be held responsible per Graduate Medical Science Academic Conduct Code and Disciplinary Procedure - Basic responsibilities include but are not limited to respecting the rights of others, respecting the property of others and the University, and refraining from actions that endanger the health, safety, or welfare of any member of the University community or its guests.